Mahdikhoraj/Ussd_780/README.md

 After each successful transaction:

 - The account balance is updated.
-- The transaction is saved to users.txt.
+- The transaction is saved to `users.txt`.

 ---